tamosius/Market-Trade-Processor/README.md

 ### Message Processor
 Process messages received via the message consumption endpoint.
-The interface is com.currencyfair.engineering.test.camel.service.TradeProcessor.
+The interface is **com.tomas.dao.ProcessDate.java**.

-Implementaions are under the package com.currencyfair.engineering.test.camel.service.impl.
+Implementaion are under the package **com.tomas.dao.imlementation**.
-PersistantTradeProcessorImpl -> persists the Trade message in database.
+- ProcessDataImplementation.java -> processes the messages and stores it in the ArrayList.
-AnalyseTradeProcessorImpl -> sends a CurrencyPairDTO to front end via websocket.
-RealTimeTradeProcessorImpl -> sends the Trade Message to front end via websocket.

-To add more processor, simple implement the TradeProcessor interface, and add the service name in com.currencyfair.engineering.test.camel.CurrencyFairRouter in appropriate position. (currrent line number 27).
+### Message Frontend
+Developed with JSP, Jquery and fetched data via Ajax calls.